RavenPillmann/ML/notes/deep-learning/deep-neural-networks.md

 - The simplicity of the function makes it quick to compute (no exponents or tangents) when compared to sigmoid and tanh
 - With a high learning rate, sometimes its possible for a large gradient to flow though a relu and kill the neuron by causing the gradient to be 0.
 Sometimes up to 40% of neurons could die during the training process.
 Monitoring and adjusting the learning rate can help.

+### Leaky ReLU
+- A ReLU that attempts to deal with the 0 gradient problem by adding a small negative slope, like 0.01.
+The benefits of Leaky ReLU at present seem unclear.

+### Maxout
+- Tries to capture all the benefits of ReLU functions (no disappearing gradients, no saturation) and doesn't have the drawbacks (dying ReLU).
+- Computed as max(w_1*X + b_1, w_2*X + b_2)

+### Tips:
+- According to the article cited above, try using ReLU first and monitor dead neurons.
+If you can't fix this, try leaky ReLU or Maxout.
+Don't try sigmoid.
+TanH is slightly better than sigmoid.
+- I'm skeptical of this, though, considering I just went through a unit talking about how we want to predict the probability that an input belongs to a class.
+How else to do this that sigmoid?